michaelgrosner/tribeca/README.md

 ### Configuration

-See [dist/K.sh.dist](https://github.com/ctubio/Krypto-trading-bot/blob/master/dist/K.sh.dist) file or your own `./K.sh`.
+See [dist/K.sh.dist](https://github.com/ctubio/Krypto-trading-bot/blob/master/dist/K.sh.dist) file or your own `./K.sh` file.

 It just contains a few variables with examples ready to be reused (the suggested urls will work), and at the very end of the file is the execution of the bot.